 Conclusion:

 Without any doubt, good nutrition has a remarkable effect on a person's mental well-being.
 Eating a wholesome and varied diet helps the brain to focus well, think clearly, stay alert and active, and improve concentration and attention span.
-Whereas poor dietary habit leads to fatigue and heightens the risks of stress, anxiety and depression.
+Poor dietary habit leads to fatigue and heighten the risks of stress, anxiety, and depression.
 Hence, it’s not very hard to modify your lifestyle and eating habits for better physical and mental health.